sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/proofreading/proposed/bodhAyana-brahma-karma-samuchchayaH.md

 +++

 ## Status
-- In progress.
+- In progress (Aug 2022 - ??).
 A member of a small-town baudhAyana purohita family is engaged in this.
 Remarkably, she works with just a mobile phone.

 ## Budget
 About 40k.